Based on Science, Our Plan is Simple and Sustainable

 Keeping the program simple and straightforward is the basis of our sustainability approach, along with showing the camper some success at camp.
 The technology detox each camper has at camp along with participating in fun activities is a start.

 While at camp the camper then learns about self-regulation and experiences some success at changing their habits.
 This initial success serves as inspiration and positive energy to carry the changes back home.

 Here are other ways we seek to make the Summerland Camps experience sustainable:

 Fun, positive approach.

 First and foremost, campers have a blast at Summerland Camps.
 We truly meet them where they are.
-We have fun and build rapport so they will trust and respect their counselor and tribe mates.
-We don’t call technology overuse habits an, “addiction” with campers – instead we use a habit formation approach which frames the issue in a way where campers feel that change is quite possible.
-“Addiction” on the other hand feels overwhelming, like you are powerless to change.
+We have fun and build rapport so they will trust and respect their counselor and tribemates.
+We don’t call technology overuse habits an “addiction” with campers – instead, we use a habit formation approach that frames the issue in a way where campers feel that change is quite possible.
+“Addiction” on the other hand feels overwhelming like you are powerless to change.